What is fatFIRE? What is fatFIRE vs leanFIRE? How about some morbidly obese FIRE?!

 Está bien, pruébalo! ;)”

 *Offers me a teaspoon full of green mystery goo*

-So when someone offers you stolen goods, you should say no. But according to Lily, apparently, if someone offers me stolen food – I take it without a single moral struggle. :\ I never said I was perfect.
+So when someone offers you stolen goods, you should say no. But according to myself, apparently, if someone offers me stolen food – I take it without a single moral struggle. :\ I never said I was perfect.

 But ladies and gentleman, that was the most surreal bite of physical food I’ve ever popped into my mouth!!